Family & Children’s Service of Ithaca Honors November is Runaway and Homeless Youth Awareness Month

 - Volunteer as a Host Home—If you have a spare room and an open heart, consider becoming a host home volunteer.
 Host Home families provide a safe, temporary home for youth who have run away or are homeless.
 Call Mike Ellis at 607-273-7494 to get involved.

-- Donate to Family & Children’s Services—All Open Doors services are provided free of charge to youth and families in need.
+- Donate to Family & Children’s Services—All Open Doors services are free of charge to youth and families in need.
 Your support allows us to provide a lifeline to youth in vulnerable situations.
 Donations can be made online at www.fcsith.org.

-- Donate Items to the Open Doors Donation Drive—Beginning November 1, we are collecting the following items for our youth: gift cards (for local restaurants and businesses that sell necessities), feminine hygiene products, backpacks, toiletry kits, first aid kits, socks, underwear, and energy bars.
+- Donate Items to the Open Doors Donation Drive—Beginning November 1, we will collect the following items for our youth: gift cards (for local restaurants and businesses that sell necessities), feminine hygiene products, backpacks, toiletry kits, first aid kits, socks, underwear, and energy bars.
 Gift donations can be left at the front desk of Family & Children’s Services (127 West MLK/State Street) between 9 am and 6 pm, Monday through Thursday, and 9 am to 4 pm on Friday.

 For more information about Family & Children’s Service of Ithaca’s Open Doors program, please call or text 607-288-2348, email firstname.lastname@example.org, or visit www.fcsith.org/opendoors.